nmmarquez/2016_Spatio-temporal_models/mort_project/final_paper.md

-To highlight this we will describe three hypothetical parameters that may be included in the model, what including them means for our estimates, and how their inclusion can be used as a diagnostic for the model.
+To highlight this we will describe three hypothetical parameters that may be included in the model, what including them means for our estimates, and how their inclusion can be used as a diagnostic tool for the model.
 Each of these vectors of parameters will be described as marginal effects, as they pertain to the effect of correlation across a single dimension and can be conceptualized as the partial derivative with respect to that dimension.
 In addition each marginal effect will have the same covariance structure as the corresponding precision matrix in the parameter $\phi$.
-That is to say that the marginal time, age, and location parameters will have a covariance structure of AR, AR and CAR respectively.
+That is to say that the marginal time, age, and location parameters will have a covariance structure of AR, AR, and CAR respectively.

 The first marginal effect we will examine is the age marginal effect.
 This is